amazon1148/Roo-Code-Docs/docs/local-llm/reference/glossary.md

 **API Endpoint**
 : A URL that exposes the functionality of an LLM runner, allowing other applications (like Roo Code) to interact with it programmatically.

+### B

+**BigCodeBench**
+: A benchmarking framework for evaluating code generation and understanding capabilities of large language models.

 ### C

 **Context Window**